 30 new affordable homes have been built for people with a strong local connection to Bakewell or an adjoining parish on part of the school’s land, most of which was not utilised by the school.
 Affordable homes are advertised on the District Council’s lettings scheme Home-Options.
 Only those registered are able to express an interest.
 To register for housing or to find out more visit www.home-options.org.
 The funds from the sale of this land were ‘ring-fenced’, in an agreement with the Secretary of State, for improving the school’s sporting facilities.

 The section of land being developed is where the old buildings – formerly home to ‘Highfield School for Girls’ until its inclusion with Lady Manners School in the early 1970s – were situated.
-These were taken out of use several years ago and will be demolished.
-During the course of the works, every care is being taken by the contractors to reduce the impact of the work on Shutts Lane.
+These were taken out of use several years ago and have been demolished.

 The image below shows the position of changes.